 The internet is a crazy place.
 Not only do marketers and advertisers follow your every move, but there are also hackers and scammers lurking in the dark corners, ready to pounce on your personal information.

 At least marketers and advertisers want to make money off of you.
 The hackers and scammers I’m talking about just want to flat-out steal your money by stealing your personal information.

 And as much as I don’t want to admit it, these hackers are smarter than the average criminal.
-They use clever tactics to trick you into clicking on something that has the potential to crash your system, spread malware and even steal your personal information.
+They use clever tactics to trick you into clicking links with the potential to crash your system, spread malware and even steal your personal information.
 Tap or click to see how scammers are tricking Americans with fake IRS websites.

 What the heck is DNS Hijacking?

 One of these tricks is known as “DNS hijacking.”
 Sound complicated?
 Yes, it’s a little bit tricky.
 Let me explain.

 A DNS, or domain name system, is often called the phone book for the internet.
 It translates names of websites, like Google.com, to an IP address, like 188.8.131.52.
 The communication between the two is critical to correctly direct web traffic.

 What these clever hackers do is insert rogue DNS servers so your traffic is directed to unsafe servers, instead of the secure servers your internet service provider gives you.
 This means cybercriminals can redirect you to fake versions of websites you’re attempting to visit.